 The first two years of a bachelor's program involve introductory courses, such as general chemistry, ethics, academic and technical writing, engineering design, physics, computer programming, and calculus.
 Foundational courses in math and science prepare mechanical engineering students with the basic tools to approach the engineering of physical systems.
 Math courses like statistics methods in engineering teach engineers how to analyze and interpret data through an understanding of probability, linear regression, and experimental design.

 The mechanical engineering master’s program may be a professionally oriented degree, or it may require a research-based thesis.
 Online master’s programs in mechanical engineering are typically professional degrees, designed for current engineers who want to further specialize their knowledge or gain management experience.
-Applicants need an ABET-accredited undergraduate engineering degree, and some programs also require a year or more of professional engineering experience.
-Students complete about 10 to 15 courses over a span of one to three years.
+To learn more about online master's programs in mechanical engineering, see our master's overview which includes a list of the best programs.

 The particular coursework in any ME PhD program will depend on the student’s chosen dissertation area.
 Possible degree specializations include acoustics, biomechanics, materials science, thermo fluids, robotics, and aerospace systems.
 The curriculum in the mechanical engineering degree generally includes advanced courses in math, as well as engineering courses in the student’s specialization area.